Mentoring organization application

 What steps will you take to encourage students to interact with your project's community before and during the program?

-We will strongly encourage students to provide updates to the community at large about the work they are doing on a weekly or semimonthly basis.
+We will strongly encourage students to provide updates to the community at large about the work they are doing on a biweekly basis.
 To increase the effectiveness of this, we will make it easy for the community to be able to follow our students' progress.
-Last year, a number of students were interviewed in community electronic publications, and we would like to encourage that once more.
+In previous years, a number of students were interviewed in community electronic publications, and we would like to encourage that once more.

-What will you do to encourage that your accepted students stick with the project after Google Summer of Code concludes?
+What will you do to encourage your accepted students to stick with the project after Google Summer of Code?

 Most of the proposal are significant enough that students should feel a sense of ownership about their accomplishment.
-At the same time, the proposals are significant enough to the Clojure community that community members can provide support once the intensive GSoC period is done and the student must focus more time on academic responsibilities.
+At the same time, the proposals are important enough to the Clojure community that members can provide support once the intensive GSoC period is done and the student must focus more time on academic responsibilities.
 We will encourage students to submit talks about their work to community conferences, and we will take the opportunity to use GSoC's travel stipend to get our students to conferences.
+All in all, we feel like we have done a good job of keeping our students engaged with the community after their project has completed.

 Are you an established or larger organization who would like to vouch for a new organization applying this year?
 If so, please list their name(s) here.